 In Step 2, you’ll want to document the potential business impact(s) of a backup plan for Salesforce.
 What will this now mean for the company?
-You’ll also want to do a risk assessment in terms of time and cost for critical processes that could be affected by a data loss, and prioritize these according to highest risk and cost.
-Whatever standards you’re currently using for other Enterprise systems can usually also be extended to Salesforce.
+You’ll also want to do a risk assessment in terms of time and cost for critical processes see impact from data loss, and prioritize these according to highest risk and cost.
+Whatever standards you’re currently using for other Enterprise systems can usually also extend to Salesforce.
 Finally, start some research and talk to potential vendors for a backup and recovery solution based on your preliminary criteria.

 Step 3 – Plan & Implement

 By this stage, you should have enough information to effectively solidify an implementation plan for a backup and recovery solution.
 Here, you should choose a handful of vendors, begin testing their products and/or services, and choose a solution.
 Defining roles and responsibilities for team members is also important by the time you’ve solidified the implementation plan.
 Who is going to be responsible and accountable for what?

 Now that you’ve got your backup and recovery solution implemented, it’s time to measure and continually monitor it.
 Create a change management plan as well as a plan to ensure users are always adhering to best practices around your company’s data.

 Backup Types and Salesforce APIs

 When you’re planning out your backup plan for Salesforce, it’s important to know about what backup types you’ll want to utilize, as well as the types of APIs that Salesforce offers.
 These are good conversation pieces when talking to vendors.
 We’ll discuss vendor options next, but ensuring your vendor supports the frequency of backups you’ll need to perform, as well as being able to backup the TYPE of data you need are important questions to flush out!
 It’s a headache to be in a contract with a solution that can’t do what you need it to.